cjneely10/EukMetaSanity/INSTALLATION.md

 cd /path/to/miniconda/envs/EukMS/share/RepeatMasker/Libraries/
 wget https://www.dfam.org/releases/Dfam_3.2/families/Dfam.h5.gz
 gunzip Dfam.h5.gz
+cd .. && perl ./configure
 ```

+The configure script should ask you to confirm the location of your installation, as well as to select your search
+engine.
+Select 2 for `RMBlast`, and provide the path as `/path/to/miniconda3/envs/EukMS/bin/` when requested.

 The `download-data.py` script is provided to download all other required base data.
 Run the script to download the
 required databases: